-Sapura Brasil is totally committed to an incident-free working environment.
+Sapura Brazil is totally committed to an incident-free working environment.
 This is possible achieved through the definition of clear procedures, efficient communication by means of a specific management system and investment in the capacity building of workforce.

 QHSE Strategic Guidelines